Wednesday, August 30, 2006

 Ph.D Scholars Workshop @ Sociology Dept., D-School

-25th August saw the Ph.D Scholars Workshop in the Sociology Department of D-School, Delhi University.
+On 25th August, 2008 the Ph.D Scholars Workshop in the Sociology Department of D-School, Delhi University.
 I presented a paper titled, "Blogosphere: The New Social Space".

 My paper was focussed on how blogosphere is emerging as a new social space where virtual communities are forming up.
 These communities have interesting possibilities such as the power-political game that takes place and the notion of the public and the private realm.